nadiakhoptiuk/goit-react-hw-08-phonebook/README.md

 Phonebook is a personal web application with contacts list.
 It allows to save phone contacts to personal database, edit and delete contacts from it.
 User registration/authorization and database is implemented with Swagger.
+Phonebook is adapted to 3 types of screen: mobile, tablet and desktop.

 [Hosted application link](https://nadiakhoptiuk.github.io/goit-react-hw-08-phonebook/)